godspeedsystems/gs-documentation/docs/saarthi/advanced-usage/available-tools/list-files.md

 ## When is it used?

-- When Roo needs to understand your project structure
+- When Saarthi needs to understand your project structure
-- When Roo explores what files are available before reading specific ones
+- When Saarthi explores what files are available before reading specific ones
-- When Roo maps a codebase to better understand its organization
+- When Saarthi maps a codebase to better understand its organization
 - Before using more targeted tools like `read_file` or `search_files`
-- When Roo needs to check for specific file types (like configuration files) across a project
+- When Saarthi needs to check for specific file types (like configuration files) across a project

 ## Key Features